 PTE Listening Question Types:

 Summarize Spoken Text

 In summarizing spoken text you will be given 10 minutes after the audio is played.
 You will have to write a summary of the audio between 50 to 70 words.
-On the exam day, you can get between 2 to 3 Summarize spoken text question.
+On the exam day, you can get between 1 to 2 Summarize spoken text questions.
 You can tackle this question type by using the templates.

 Multiple choices Multiple answers